 Cut the two beam members (LVLs) 1/2 in. short of the overall length and cut notches at the top to fit beneath the top plates in perpendicular walls (Photo 9).
 (Small notches in this spot won't weaken the beam.)
 You'll need help to slip the beam members into place (Photo 9).
 Then drive shims beneath both beam members until they're tight against the underside of the tie plate (Photo 10).
 With sagging ceilings, you may have to further shorten the 2x4 supports to get the beam to fit in.
 Once they're up, tack the beam members together to keep them aligned.

-Now carefully measure and cut two 2x4 “trimmers” (permanent beam support studs; Figure A) for both ends of the beam.
+Now carefully measure and cut two 2x4 “trimmers” (permanent beam support studs; Figure A, in Additional Information) for both ends of the beam.
 Tip the bottom into place and then drive them beneath the beam.
 They should fit snugly, but it shouldn't take a lot of force to drive them home.
 If they're too tight, trim a bit from the end.
 If they're too loose, cut longer ones (it's not acceptable to shim trimmers to make up the difference).
 Toenail or face-nail each one into place with at least six evenly spaced 16d nails.

 Cut blocking to fit between the floor joists directly under the trimmers at the beam ends.
 Toenail and end-nail the blocks to the surrounding framing.